Skip to main content

 }

 The subject binds the statement to a specific file by name and SHA-256 digest.
-The predicateType identifies this as a nono instruction file attestation.
+The predicateType identifies this as a nono file attestation.
 Trust policy signatures use a separate predicate type: https://nono.sh/attestation/trust-policy/v1.
 For keyless signing, the predicate carries OIDC provenance:

 {